What is the Quietest CPAP Machine on the Market?

 If the air appears to be seeping out between your face and your mask, it could mean that a new cushion or replacement part is necessary.
 Always keep replacement cushions available as they tend to wear out in six months.
 Avoid pulling the headgear straps since that will cause soreness and aggravation.
 If the problem persists, there’s a chance that it’s time to replace your full mask or that the mask is the wrong size.
 The full mask should be replaced at a minimum at least twice a year.
 If a mask replacement is necessary, make sure the size is correct.

 Speaking directly to your equipment provider for suggestions is highly recommended.
-At The CPAP Shop, our 30 day guarantee can be a highly useful policy to find the perfectly fit mask.
+The CPAP Shop can also help you choose the best products that suit your needs.
 Give us a call at 866-414-9700 or email us at questions@thecpapshop.com.

 Chris Vasta is the president of The CPAP Shop and an expert in sleep and respiratory therapy.
 He often provides insights on product design and functionality on various manufacturers’ prototypes and is frequently tapped to provide reviews on new releases.